 - Defeated class certification and secured a dismissal with prejudice in federal court on behalf of Natrol, where the plaintiffs alleged that Natrol defrauded consumers in the advertising of its L-Arginine dietary supplements.

-- Obtained a multi-million dollar judgment on behalf of a class of consumers against a nationwide moving company in a fraud action.
+- Obtained multi-million dollar judgment on behalf of a class of consumers against a nationwide moving company in a fraud action.

-- Obtained a multi-million dollar settlement on behalf of an India-based plaintiff in an international accounting malpractice action.
+- Obtained multi-million dollar settlement on behalf of an India-based plaintiff in an international accounting malpractice action.

-- Obtained a multi-million dollar fraud judgment on behalf of New Zealand-based real estate fund, successfully navigated properties through receivership, and recovered attorney’s fees for his client.
+- Obtained multi-million dollar fraud judgment on behalf of New Zealand-based real estate fund, successfully navigated properties through receivership, and recovered attorney’s fees for his client.